 So, for this tip: Make a budget that consistently keeps your income above your expenses, and do everything you possibly can to stick to it.

-While all of the above tips are self-serve actions you can take right now to make a difference in managing your debt effectively, many Americans are already in a situation where it may not be possible to turn it around completely on their own.
+While all of the above tips are self-serve actions you can take right now to make a difference in your debt management, many Americans are already in a situation where it may not be possible to turn it around completely on their own.

 For instance, if the loss of a job, divorce, military deployment, or other major life events caused you to unexpectedly rely on credit cards for months, you may be in a desperate situation that isn’t really even your fault.